 The flu can stop with you.
 And it's as easy as rolling up your sleeve.

-We’ve all learned a lot about how to stop the spread of germs and viruses during the pandemic.
-In fact, battling COVID-19 with masks, social distancing and handwashing also helped reduce flu cases over the past few years.
+We’ve all learned a lot about how to stop the spread of germs and viruses.
+In fact, physical distancing and handwashing also helped reduce flu cases over the past few years.

 But the best weapon in our flu-fighting arsenal is still the flu shot.

 It’s easy to get, protects those around you — and it’s usually at no cost to you.